Quantum key distribution with correlated sources: Results

 \subsection{Assumptions on Alice's and Bob's devices}

-Here, we describe the assumptions considered throughout the paper.
-For this, we introduce the concept of an $m$-state protocol, which represents a family of QKD protocols where the legitimate users employ $m$ states.
-In particular, we assume an $m$-state protocol in which modulation devices are used to encode the bit and the basis choices.
-For simplicity, we do not explicitly consider the use of the decoy-state method \cite{hwang,lo3,wang2}.
-However, we remark that our framework could be combined with the decoy state method and also incorporate the effect of correlated intensity modulators as well as other imperfections of the intensity modulators \cite{tamaki3}.
+For simplicity, we consider a three-state protocol in which modulation devices are used to encode the bit and the basis choices.
+We do not explicitly consider the use of the decoy-state method \cite{hwang,lo3,wang2}; however, we remark that our framework could be combined with that method and also incorporate the effect of correlated intensity modulators as well as other imperfections of the intensity modulators \cite{tamaki3}.
 Furthermore, we assume an asymptotic scenario where Alice sends Bob an infinite number of pulses.
+We note, however, that the work presented here also applies to other protocols that employ more than three states, as discussed in the next section.

 Additional assumptions might be required depending on the particular security proof technique that is combined with our method.
-For instance, if the GLT protocol \cite{pereira} or the RT based on the original LT protocol \cite{tamaki} (see the Methods section) are used, one also needs to assume that certain information about the states prepared by Alice is known.
-To be precise, for a setting choice $j\in\{0_Z,1_Z,0_X\}$ (i.e., $m=3$ in this case) made for the $k^{\text{th}}$ pulse, Alice prepares systems $C_kB_kE$ in the following pure state
+For instance, if the RT based on the GLT protocol \cite{pereira} or the RT based on the original LT protocol \cite{tamaki}, which we will present below, are used, one also needs to assume that certain information about the states prepared by Alice is known.
+To be precise, for a setting choice $j\in\{0_Z,1_Z,0_X\}$ the state of the $k^{\rm th}$ pulse is in general purified into systems $C_kB_kE$ and expressed as